North Carolina communities are facing new threats. We offer new solutions.

 Our Commitment: We will actively change ourselves and the nature of our work to become a true ally to those who have traditionally been left at the margins of decisions that affect their lives and health.
 Read more.

-Guided by our priorities, CTNC will take bold steps to create more resilient communities by investing in the power of people in conservation.
+Guided by our priorities, CTNC will take bold steps to build more resilient communities by investing in the power of people in conservation.
 We will work where land provides individual and community prosperity for all.